kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/machine_learning/keras/Deep_learning_overview.md

-## Deep Learning
+# Deep Learning

 Deep learning is an evolving subfield of machine learning that analyzes the input in a layer-by-layer manner.

-Let us go through the basics of deep learning in this chapter.
+Deep learning algorithms are also useful for the analysis of unstructured data.

-### Artificial Neural Networks
+## Artificial Neural Networks

 Artificial Neural Networks (ANNs) are inspired by the model of the human brain.